chiraghshah/House_Maintenance_System/README.md

 1. The website is desgined using the CodeIgniter MVC framework.
 2. The Controllers are under application/controllers, Models i.e. database queries are under application/models and all HTML frontend pages which are in application/views.
 3. Here I am already making use of CleanZone Bootstrap theme.
 So all UI related changes can be made in JS/CSS.
+Also I am not uploading all JS and CodeIgniter Folders.
+One can make relevant changes as per their theme.
 4. A live version of this website running is at : https://chiragshah003.000webhostapp.com/